bhirsch70/Ansible/README.md

 This project includes various Ansible plays, mostly focused on RHEL system administration

 # Build_VM
-NOTE:  This is work in progress
+1NOTE:  This is work in progress

 Build_VM clones an existing KVM guest to a new guest